zhukovgreen/zhukovgreen/docs/index.md

 Primary responsibilities are:
 - Maintaining contributing to OAMG repositories <https://github.com/oamg>
-- Developed a data delivery system ( internal framework to distribute various data to its clients )
+- Developing a data delivery system ( internal framework to distribute various data to its clients )
-- Working on convert2rhel utility (new features and CI)
+- Working on convert2rhel utility (new features and the CI)

 ## System Architect | Machine learning engineer | Software team leader at Remak

 Dates Employed Jan 2016 – Jan 2020

-Employment Duration 4 yrs 1 mos

 Building a software platform to support new products and company processes.